-Celebrating indigenous culture through animated film: Ten inspiring animated shorts from 2016
+Celebrating indigenous culture through animated film

 With films like Pocahontas, Apocalypto, Peter Pan and The Green Inferno, it's safe to say that Hollywood has a deplorable track record when it comes to its portrayal of Indigenous Peoples.
 Perhaps it's to be expected given that films tend to be produced through a Eurocentric lens.
 Even when production companies try to get it right, they still somehow manage to fail--such as the case with Disney's Moana.